Ontario Highway 148

 King's Highway 148, commonly referred to as Highway 148, is a provincially maintained highway in Ontario, Canada.
 The highway acts as an extension of Route 148 in Quebec, once connecting it with Highway 17, the Trans-Canada Highway, near Pembroke.
 It was shortened to its present terminus in 1997, and now connects downtown Pembroke to the provincial border.
-Highway 148 follows a route that was once part of Highway 17 and Highway 62 until the Pembroke Bypass opened in 1982.
+It follows a route that was once part of Highway 17 and Highway 62 until the Pembroke Bypass opened in 1982.

 The 7.0 km route of Highway 148 takes it along the Ontario shoreline of the Ottawa River from the outskirts of Pembroke to the opposite shore at L'Isle-aux-Allumettes, where it crosses the river into Quebec.
-The section of the highway within Pembroke is locally maintained under a Connecting Link agreement.
+The section within Pembroke is locally maintained under a Connecting Link agreement.

 Route description

 Highway 148 connects Pembroke to the Quebec border at L'Isle-aux-Allumettes, a distance of 5 km.
 It originally connected to Highway 17 west of Pembroke, and was 15.1 km long.
-However, its length was truncated on April 1, 1997 when the province downloaded responsibility for the portion from Highway 17 to Boundary Street.
+Its length was truncated on April 1, 1997, when the province downloaded responsibility for the portion from Highway 17 to Boundary Street.

 At that time, the connecting link status of Highway 148 through Pembroke itself was revised, and the current signed terminus of the highway is now Mackay Street, which was formerly Highway 41.

 Approximately 11,400 vehicles drive along Highway 148 on an average day, with just under half that many crossing from or into Quebec.

 Provincial control of Highway 148 begins at the Pembroke boundary, approximately 60 m northwest of Angus Campbell Drive.
 From there, the route travels southeast through the urban-rural fringe of the city, passing east of two large shopping complexes.
 After passing west of the community of Pleasant View, the route enters a rural area and curves south alongside farmland.

 At a four-way stop with channelized right turn lanes, drivers must turn to remain on the highway.
 To the south is Renfrew County Road 40, which continues to Highway 17 at the southern end of the Pembroke Bypass.
 Highway 148 continues east, crossing the Ottawa Valley Railway and the entrance to Hazley Bay before entering the community of Cotnam Island.
 The highway curves northeast and crosses the Ottawa River, entering Quebec midspan.